scmacdon/AWSTracker/Readme.md

 The following illustration shows the **work** table.

 ![AWS Tracking Application](images/trackMySQL.png)

+Finally, the user can select the email recipient from the **Select Manager** dropdown field and click the **Send Report** button.
+All active items are placed into a data set and used to dynamically create an Excel document by using the **jxl.write.WritableWorkbook** API.
+Then the application uses Amazon SES to email the document to the selected email recipient.

 This development document guides you through creating the *AWS Tracker* application.
 Once the application is developed, this document teaches you how to deploy it to the AWS Elastic Beanstalk.